Donate

 Healing from CSA Trauma, specifically.

-While Trauma Informed Care originated in the substance abuse field, Wings recognizes that substance use and abuse is often a symptom of earlier experiences that overwhelm a person’s ability to cope in healthy ways.
+While Trauma Informed Practice originated in the substance abuse field, Wings recognizes that substance use, and misuse is often a symptom of earlier experiences that overwhelm a person’s ability to cope in non-harmful ways.
 This sense of overwhelm was often caused by events such as childhood sexual abuse.
 For a very long time in our culture, it has been too scary or overwhelming for many people to recognize and acknowledge this earlier and specific type of interpersonal violence.
 Therefore, it has not been incorporated into an effective treatment response for adults needing to heal from it.
 We’re here to make it easier to understand and engage with this truth.

 Healthier lives, relationships and communities